3. EPIDEMIOLOGY, AETIOLOGY AND PATHOLOGY

 3.1.
 Epidemiology

-There has been a decrease in mortality since the 1980s in Scandinavian countries and since the early 1990s in France, Germany, Austria, the Netherlands, and Italy.
-However, in some European countries (Croatia, Estonia, Greece, Ireland, Slovakia), mortality rates still show an upward trend [3,4].
+Overall, there is ongoing rise in incidence of RCC, however mortality trends vary.
+In Europe, there has been a decrease in mortality since the 1980s in Scandinavian countries and since the early 1990s in France, Germany, Austria, the Netherlands, and Italy [11].

 3.2.
 Aetiology

-Established risk factors include lifestyle factors such as smoking (hazard ratio [HR]: 1.23–1.58), obesity BMI (> 35 vs. < 25), (HR: 1.71 [1.06-2.79]), hypertension (HR: 1.70 [1.30-2.22]) and metabolic syndrome (RR 1.62 [1.41-1.87]) [4-10].
-50.2% of patients with RCC are current or former smokers.
-By histology, the proportions of current or former smokers range from 38% in patients with chromophobe carcinoma (chRCC) to 61.9% in those with collecting duct/medullary carcinoma [11].
-In a SR, diabetes was also found to be detrimental [12].
-Having a first-degree relative with kidney cancer is also associated with an increased risk of RCC [13].
-Moderate alcohol consumption appears to have a protective effect for reasons as yet unknown, while any physical activity level also seems to have some protective effect [4,5,12,14,15].
-A number of other factors have been suggested to be associated with higher or lower risk of RCC, including specific dietary habits and occupational exposure to specific carcinogens, but no high-quality evidence level exists [6,16].
-The most effective prophylaxis is to avoid cigarette smoking and reduce obesity [4-7].
-Genetic risk factors are known to play a role in the development of RCC (see Section 3.5.6 - Hereditary kidney tumours).
+Established risk factors include lifestyle factors such as smoking (hazard ratio [HR]: 1.23–1.58), obesity body mass index (BMI) (> 35 vs. < 25), (HR: 1.71 [1.06-2.79]), hypertension (HR: 1.70 [1.30-2.22]) and metabolic syndrome (relative risk [RR] 1.62 [1.41-1.87]) [4,8,12-16].
+A total of 50.2% of patients with RCC are current or former smokers.
+By histology, the proportions of current or former smokers range from 38% in patients with chromophobe renal cell carcinoma (chRCC) to 61.9% in those with collecting duct/medullary carcinoma [17].
+In a SR, diabetes was also found to be detrimental [18].
+Having a first-degree relative with kidney cancer is also associated with an increased risk of RCC [19].
+Among RCC patients, 3.1% have one or more FDR (first-degree relative—parents and siblings).
+Having one or more FDR with RCC approximately doubles the risk of RCC with a higher risk increase for women than for men [20].
+Moderate alcohol consumption appears to have a protective effect for reasons as yet unknown, while any physical activity level also seems to have some protective effect [4,8,18,21,22].
+A number of other factors have been suggested to be associated with higher or lower risk of RCC, including specific dietary habits and occupational exposure to specific carcinogens, but no high-quality evidence level exists [12,23].
+The most effective prophylaxis is to avoid cigarette smoking and reduce obesity [4,8,12,13].
+Genetic risk factors are known to play a role in the development of RCC (see Section 8 – Hereditary and syndrome specific RCC).

 3.3.
 Screening

 Despite a growing interest from both patients and clinicians in RCC screening programmes, there is a relative lack of studies reporting the efficacy, cost-effectiveness, and optimal modality for RCC screening.
 Urinary dipstick is an inadequate screening tool due to low sensitivity and specificity.
-Also incidence of RCC with non-visible haematuria is low; 0.58% [17].
+Also incidence of RCC with non-visible hematuria is low; 0.58% [24].
 No clinically validated urinary or serum biomarkers have as yet been identified.
 Computed tomography cannot be recommended due to cost, radiation dose and the increased potential for other incidental findings.
 Ultrasound (US) could be used and has acceptable sensitivity and specificity, although it is tumour size and operator dependant.
 Major barriers to population screening include the relatively low prevalence of the disease, the potential for false positives and over-diagnosis of slow-growing kidney tumours.
-Targeting high-risk individuals and/or combining detection of RCC with other routine health screenings may represent pragmatic options to improve the cost-effectiveness and reduce the potential harms of RCC screening [18-20].
-Targeting of high-risk patient groups e.g., those with end-stage renal disease (ESRD) which is associated with a 10-fold increased risk of developing RCC may also be a valid approach (see Section 3.5.2) [21].
+Targeting high-risk individuals and/or combining detection of RCC with other routine health screenings may represent pragmatic options to improve the cost-effectiveness and reduce the potential harms of RCC screening [25-28].
+Targeting of high-risk patient groups e.g., those with end-stage renal disease (ESRD) which is associated with a ten-fold increased risk of developing RCC may also be a valid approach (see Section 3.5.2) [29].
+People with two FDRs with RCC constitute a small high-risk group that may benefit from screening [20].
 There is currently no evidence to support primary screening in the general population.

 3.3.1.
 Summary of evidence and recommendations for epidemiology, aetiology and screening